-A large church was constructed on the site, which hundreds of thousands of Christian pilgrims visit each year.
+A large church was constructed at Lourdes, which many thousands of Christian pilgrims visit each year.
 The waters at Lourdes are also thought to have healing powers.
 Bernadette Soubirous was canonised as a Saint in 1933.

-Located in Sydney's eastern suburbs, a few clicks form the city, Coogee Beach is one of the city's most popular seaside areas.
+Located in Sydney's eastern suburbs, Coogee Beach is one of the city's most popular seaside areas.

 On January 30, 2003, in a small park overlooking Coogee Beach, a local resident reported something strange.

 Looking out his front window, he suddenly noticed that the Virgin Mary appeared to be standing at the end of a wooden safety fence.